 Here are some videos that may help you better understand what hospice palliative care may do for your or your loved one.

-Community Care Access Centres (CCACs) exist in all 14 Local Health Integration Networks in Ontario.
-Community Care Access Centres coordinate services for seniors, people with disabilities and people who need health care services to help them live independently in the community.
+Ontario’s Home and Community Care Support Services (formerly Community Care Access Centres) organizations coordinate in-home and community-based care for thousands of patients across the province every day.
 Staff at the centres provide information and coordinate professional, personal support and homemaking services for people living in their own homes, and for school children with special needs.
-CCACs also determine eligibility and make arrangements for admission to some day programs, supportive housing/assisted living programs, and to certain chronic care and rehabilitation beds, and to all long-term care facilities.
+HCCSSs also determine eligibility and make arrangements for admission to some day programs, supportive housing/assisted living programs, and to certain chronic care and rehabilitation beds, and to all long-term care facilities.

 Sharon Carstairs on Hospice Palliative Care